 The curriculum includes courses in International Law, English Legal System, European Union Law, International Business Transactions, Comparative Law, Immigration Law, and Contemporary Problems in International Law (featuring presentations by faculty members from foreign law schools).
 Through its connection with the Muhammad Ali Center for Peacemaking and Conflict Resolution at the University of Louisville, the Brandeis School of Law can also provide opportunities for students to gain international perspectives in Negotiation and Dispute Resolution courses.

 The Department of Education also offers Foreign Language and Area Studies (FLAS) Fellowship grants to professional students.
 FLAS Fellowships offer students the chance to study a language for one year (generally, though not exclusively, those spoken outside of Western Europe) in an eight-week intensive summer immersion setting at one of many universities in the U.S. All expenses are paid: tuition, room, and board.
 You could apply to go back the next summer for another intensive course, or alternatively pursue an advanced-level Critical Language Scholarship, Graduate Boren Fellowship, or Fulbright grant to the country in which the language is spoken.

 Other International Opportunities

 In addition to the law school's international partnerships, Brandeis is also offering more opportunities for students who want to explore global law schools for a shorter amount of time.
-During Spring Break 2015, for example, Dean Susan Duncan and a handful of Brandeis students traveled to Belize to study that country's restorative justice programs.They were part of UofL's International Service Learning Program's annual trip to Belize.
+During Spring Break and Winter Break, Professor Shelley Santry and Brandeis students have traveled to Belize and the Philippines.These trips are part of UofL's International Service Learning Program's annual trip to Belize.